MMiraziz013/WebWeatherApp/README.md

 ## How It Works

-* On initial page load, the application fetches weather data for the default location (Tashkent).
+* On initial page load, the application requests the user to enter the location to check the weather.

 * Users can submit a new location through the location form, and the application updates the weather data dynamically.